-Christmas season in Italy is traditionally celebrated from December 24 January 6, or Christmas Eve through Epiphany, which is often referred to as the Twelve Days of Christmas.
+The Christmas season in Italy is traditionally celebrated between Christmas Eve (December 24) and Epiphany (January 6).
+This time is often referred to as the Twelve Days of Christmas.
 If you're traveling to Italy during this festive season, you're certain to run into a variety of special events, celebrations, and holiday markets throughout the country.

-No matter why or when you want to start celebrating Christmas this year, you're sure to find something to put you in the holiday spirit on your trip to Italy in late December or early January.
+No matter why or when you want to start celebrating Christmas, you'll find something to put you in the holiday spirit on your trip to Italy in late December or early January.

 Unique Christmas Traditions to See in Italy

 Babbo Natale (Father Christmas, or the equivalent of Santa Claus) makes the rounds on the night before Christmas, but another important day for gift-giving is Epiphany on January 6.
-It's the 12th day of Christmas when the three Wise Men gave Baby Jesus their gifts.
-In Italy, presents are brought by a friendly old witch named La Befana, who arrives in the night to fill children's stockings.
+The 12th day of Christmas is when the three Wise Men gave Baby Jesus their gifts.
+In Italy, presents are brought by a friendly old witch named La Befana, who arrives the night of January 5 to fill children's stockings.

 Christmas trees, lights, and decorations are often seen starting around December 8, the Feast Day of the Immaculate Conception, or even the end of November.
-The main focus of decorations continues to be the presepe, a Nativity scene or creche.
-Almost every church has a presepe, and they are often found outdoors in a piazza or public area, too.
+The main focus of decorations continues to be the presepe, a nativity scene, or creche.
+Almost every church has a presepe, and they are often found outdoors in a piazza (plaza) or public area.

-Traditionally, a fish dinner is eaten on Christmas Eve with the family, followed in many places by a living nativity scene and midnight mass.
+Traditionally, a fish dinner is eaten with family on Christmas Eve, followed in many places by a living nativity scene and midnight mass.
 Traditional bonfires are often held on Christmas Eve in the main square of the town, especially in mountain areas.
-Dinner on Christmas day is usually meat-based.
+Dinner on Christmas Day is usually meat-based.

 Shop at Christmas Markets Across Italy

 The Trentino-Alto Adige Region in northern Italy is one of the best regions for Christmas markets, largely due to its close proximity to Germany, where the tradition originates.
 However, many towns across the country hold Christmas markets selling everything from tacky items to beautiful local handicrafts.
-You can find markets in the following cities this year:
+You can find markets in many cities annually.

-- Trento: Starts near the end of November and lasts all December long.
-The market includes more than 60 traditional wooden huts selling a variety of crafts, decorations, and food in Piazza Fiera.
-A large Nativity Scene is created in Piazza Duomo, too.
+- Trento: A market from late November into early January including more than 60 traditional wooden huts selling a variety of crafts, decorations, and food in Piazza Fiera and Piazza Battisti.
+A large nativity scene is created in Piazza Duomo, too.

-- Bolzano: Daily market from the end of November through December 23 selling crafts and decorations in the historic center of town.
+- Bolzano: Daily market from the end of November through early January selling crafts and decorations in the historic center of town.

-- Trieste: A week-long holiday market in northeastern Italy's Friuli-Venezia Giulia region known as Fiera di San Nicolo, which takes place the first week of December.
+- Trieste: A holiday market known as Fiera di San Nicolo in northeastern Italy's Friuli-Venezia Giulia region, which usually occurs for two weeks in December.
 The market sells toys, candy, and Christmas items.

 - Bologna: A Christmas market held in the historic Bologna town center from late November through early January.

-- Genoa: A week-long Christmas and winter fair held in early December with exhibitions of arts and handicraft products and other items for sale.
+- Genoa: A week-long Christmas and winter fair held in mid-December with exhibitions of arts and handicraft products and other items for sale.

-- Frascati: A wine town in the Castelli Romani south of Rome that holds a traditional Christkindlmarkt from December through January 6, with many stands open during the day until 9:30 pm.
+- Frascati: A wine town in the Castelli Romani south of Rome that holds a traditional Christkindlmarkt (Christmas market) from December through January 6, featuring many stands open during the day and evening.

 - Florence: A German-style Christmas market at Piazza Santa Croce with many booths from the end of November to a few days before Christmas.